hemantksingh/messup-learn/Security/Security Headers.md

 HTTP header allows you to create a **whitelist of sources** of trusted content, and instructs the browser to only execute or render resources from those sources.
 Even if an attacker can find a hole through which to inject script, the script won’t match the whitelist, and therefore won’t be executed.
 You can define a policy that only allows script to execute when it comes from one of the two trusted sources: your self and google
     `Content-Security-Policy: script-src 'self' https://apis.google.com`

+*Note: CSP can block `inline-eval` in your javascript or Node-js module dependencies without the usual console or on-screen errors.*

 ### HTTP Strict Transport Security (HSTS)